qwykx/p3s-dynamic-client-ip-password-spraying/Tutorial.md

 ## Learn how to

 * bypass common intrusion prevention systems used for web services
+* setup Tor and use it within python
 * perform a password spraying attack
+* write an external Metasploit module

 ## Tasks